COVID-19: travel health notice for all travellers

 Democratic Republic of Congo (Kinshasa) - AVOID NON-ESSENTIAL TRAVEL

-Avoid non-essential travel to the Democratic Republic of Congo (DRC) due to the current political and security situation.
+Avoid non-essential travel to the Democratic Republic of Congo (DRC) due to high crime rates, civil unrest and the risk of kidnapping.

 Eastern and northeastern areas of DRC - Avoid all travel